zwarag/typst-homework-template/main.typ

 instructions to emphasise onBeforeRender(), the best-performing model cached the original vertex positions, computed normals per frame, and produced the animated ripple shown in #link("https://dulcet-beignet-ef2862.netlify.app/", "the Netlify demo").
 The gallery below shows representative outputs.

+The requirement to follow Perlin’s improved noise formulation anchors expectations in the original graphics literature @perlin2002improving.

 #figure(
   image("others.png", width: 70%),